chef-boneyard/audit/README.md

 #### Direct reporting to Chef Automate

-If you want the audit cookbook to report directly to Chef Automate, set the `reporter` attribute to 'chef-automate'.
-Also specify where to retrieve the `profiles` from.
+To report directly to Chef Automate, set the `reporter` attribute to 'chef-automate' and specify where to fetch the `profiles` from.

 * `insecure` - a `true` value will skip the SSL certificate verification.
 Default value is `false`

-This method is sends the report using the `data_collector.server_url` and `data_collector.token`, defined in `client.rb`.
+This method sends the report using the `data_collector.server_url` and `data_collector.token` options, defined in `client.rb`.
 It requires `inspec` version `0.27.1` or greater.
 Further information is available at Chef Docs: [Configure a Data Collector token in Chef Automate](https://docs.chef.io/ingest_data_chef_automate.html)

 ```ruby
 default['audit']['reporter'] = 'chef-automate'